Integrated Resource Planning

 Stakeholder Engagement

-Stakeholder Engagement Includes:
+Our Stakeholder Engagement Process Included:

-• Educating stakeholders on utility plans
+• Educating stakeholders on utility plans.

-• Improving transparency of utility decision making process for resource planning
+• Improving transparency of utility decision making process for resource planning.

-• Creating opportunities to provide feedback to the utility on its resource plan
+• Creating opportunities to provide feedback to the utility on its resource plan.

-• Promoting dynamic and informed dialogue around resource decisions
+• Promoting dynamic and informed dialogue around resource decisions.

-• Reducing utility regulatory risk by building understanding and support for utility resource decisions
+• Reducing utility regulatory risk by building understanding and support for utility resource decisions.

-• Encouraging stakeholders to share what they learn with colleagues and other community members to garner their feedback
+• Encouraging stakeholders to share what they learn with colleagues and other community members to garner their feedback.

 If Jacksonville is going to meet its resilience goals, there must be buy-in from the community and all its stakeholders.
 A key component of meeting these goals involves the creation of resilient infrastructure.
 It is imperative that we prioritize resilience when developing the future of JEA and Jacksonville’s energy grid.
 Anne Coglianese